KaineKtisis/KaineKtisis.github.io/_posts/2016-10-16-3-test-your-own-actions.md

 ---
 layout: post
 title: test your own actions
-subtitle: and do not decieve yourself
+subtitle: do not decieve yourself
 tags: [bible verses, faith]
 ---
 > "If anyone thinks they are something when they are not, they deceive themselves.
 Each one should test their own actions.
 Then they can take pride in themselves alone, without comparing themselves to someone else, for each one should carry their own load."